Night-vision device: History

 In 1929 Hungarian physicist Kálmán Tihanyi invented an infrared-sensitive electronic television camera for anti-aircraft defense in the UK.
 Night vision technology prior to the end of World War II was later described as Generation 0.

 Night-vision devices were introduced in the German Army as early as 1939 and were used in World War II.
 AEG started developing its first devices in 1935.
 In mid-1943, the German Army began testing infrared night-vision devices and telescopic rangefinders mounted on Panther tanks.
 Two arrangements were constructed.
 The Sperber FG 1250 ("Sparrow Hawk"), with a range of up to 600 m, had a 30 cm infrared searchlight and an image converter operated by the tank commander.

 From late 1944 to March 1945 the German military conducted successful tests of FG 1250 sets mounted on Panther Ausf.
 G tanks (and other variants).
 During the war, approximately 50 (or 63) Panthers were equipped with the FG 1250 and saw combat on both the Eastern and Western Fronts.
 The "Vampir" man-portable system for infantry was used with StG 44 assault rifles.

 Parallel development occurred in the US.
 The M1 and M3 infrared night-sighting devices, also known as the "sniperscope" or "snooperscope", saw limited service with the US Army in World War II and in the Korean War, to assist snipers.
 These were active devices, using an infrared light source to illuminate targets.
-Their image-intensifier tubes used an anode and an S-1 photocathode, made primarily of silver, cesium, and oxygen, and electrostatic inversion with electron acceleration produced gain.
+Their image-intensifier tubes used an anode and an S-1 photocathode, made primarily of silver, cesium, and oxygen, the image was inverted electrostatically and electron acceleration produced gain.

 An experimental Soviet device called the PAU-2 was field-tested in 1942.

 In 1938 the British Admiralty assumed responsibility for British military infra-red research.
-They worked first with Philips until the fall of the Netherlands, then with Philips' UK subsidiary Radio Transmission Equipment Ltd., and finally with EMI, who in early 1941 provided compact, lightweight image converter tubes.
+They worked with Philips until the fall of the Netherlands, then with Philips' UK subsidiary Radio Transmission Equipment Ltd., and finally with EMI, who in early 1941 provided compact, lightweight image converter tubes.
 By July 1942 the British had produced a binocular apparatus called 'Design E'.
 This was bulky, needing an external power pack generating 7,000 volts, but saw limited use with amphibious vehicles of 79th Armoured Division in the 1945 crossing of the Rhine.
 Between May and June 1943, 43rd (Wessex) Infantry Division trialled man-portable night vision sets, and the British later experimented with mounting the devices to Mark III and Mark II(S) Sten submachine guns.
 However, by January 1945 the British had only made seven infra-red receiver sets.
 Although some were sent to India and Australia for trials before the end of 1945, by the Korean War and Malayan Emergency the British were using night vision equipment supplied by the United States.